"To give refuge to the displaced and abandoned.

-Our animals can also be found on TV2 KLBC's "The Morning Show", our Bullhead City Police Facebook's "Pets in the Neighborhood" and in the Mohave Daily News.
+Our animals can also be found on TV2 KLBC's Morning Show, our Bullhead City Police Facebook's "Pets in the Neighborhood" and in the Mohave Daily News.

 Wanting to spay and neuter your pets?

 The Animal Care and Welfare staff is very passionate about educating the community on responsible pet ownership and proper animal care.
 The shelter offers a year-round program called "Helping Paws" that can provide qualified pet owners financial assistance toward spaying and neutering services.
 For more information, contact the shelter at (928) 763-6000.
-Or, click HERE to review the program's requirements.
+Or, check out the Helping Paws program requirements.

 Why spay and neuter?

 There are many different reasons why pet owners choose to spay and neuter their pets.
 The biggest reason is the over population of dogs and cats.
 In the USA, it is estimated that one animal is capable of producing several generations, totaling more than 10,000 offspring.
 Another reason to alter your pet is health and behavior benefits.
 Many of the same cancers humans can get, so can our pets.
 Several behavior issues can be resolved or lessoned with training, including running away, dogs jumping into your yard, aggressiveness, and marking of territory.

 License fees for dogs and cats are the same.

 Cost for a lost pet tag - $2.